neerjavashist/Gut_Microbiome_Konzo/README.md

 The Gut Microbiome in Konzo

 The code outlined here assesses the bacterial profile of the gut microbiome of individuals from the Democratic Republic of Congo.\
 Note: The shell scripts are there for reference and will need to be adjusted depending on input folder.
-However the parameters are the same for all processed data
+However the parameters are the same for all processed data.

-1. Run bmtagger.sh to remove human reads by aligning to the human genome reference,hg38.
+1. Run bmtagger.sh to remove human reads by aligning to the human genome reference, hg38.
 The bmtagger.conf file is needed.
+Follow installation and guidelines here: https://hmpdacc.org/hmp/doc/HumanSequenceRemoval_SOP.pdf
 2. Run skewer.sh on the fastq files to remove Illumina sequencing adapters.
 3. Run kraken2.sh on the fastq post skewer using Kraken2 standard genome libraries (kraken2-build.sh; built on March 3rd, 2019), which includes human, viral, bacteria, and archae.
 The detailed manual for the program installation and use can be found here: https://github.com/DerrickWood/kraken2/wiki/Manual
 4. Run bracken.sh on the classified reads from Kraken2 for secondary analysis and the manual for installation and use can be found here: https://ccb.jhu.edu/software/bracken/index.shtml?t=manual